Carl Wilhelm Oseen: Influences

+Marriage and children

+Oseen married Klara Charlotta Strandmark (1879 -1943) in Alfshög, Halland, Sweden, on December 30, 1904.
+They had four children: Birgitta Oseen, born January 4, 1906, Gunnel Oseen, born July 25, 1907, Gärd Oseen, born July 9, 1909, and Jurd Oseen, born March 3,1914.
+Gärd died at the age of nine on October 14, 1918.

 Work

 Oseen formulated the fundamentals of the elasticity theory of liquid crystals (Oseen elasticity theory), as well as the Oseen equations for viscous fluid flow at small Reynolds numbers.
 He gave his name to the Oseen tensor and, with Horace Lamb, to the Lamb–Oseen vortex.
 The Basset–Boussinesq–Oseen (BBO) equation describes the motion of – and forces on – a particle moving in an unsteady flow at low Reynolds numbers.

 He was a Plenary Speaker of the ICM in 1936 in Oslo.

 Nobel committee

 Oseen was a member of the Royal Swedish Academy of Sciences from 1921, and a member of the Academy's Nobel Prize committee for physics from 1922.
 As a full professor of a Swedish university, Oseen also had the right to nominate Nobel Prize winners.

 Oseen nominated Albert Einstein for the Nobel Prize in 1921, for Einstein's work on the photoelectric effect (rather than the more controversial theory of general relativity).
 Einstein was finally awarded the prize for 1921 when Oseen repeated the nomination in 1922.